How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them must be licensed at the state level.
-The EPA has established minimum standards of competency, and the Arizona regulatory agencies handle the granting, maintaining, and revoking of licenses.
+Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them are required to be certified at the state level.
+The EPA sets minimum standards of competency, but all pesticide applicators in Arizona should be licensed through the proper state regulatory agencies.

 Is the company a member of any professional organizations?

-Pest control companies can also obtain optional certifications like the GreenPro Service Certification.
-This certification is granted once a company has shown its methods to be more environmentally friendly and demonstrated that it also maintains certain other standards, such as up-to-date training for employees.
-A company can also earn other certifications from trade organizations like QualityPro to further verify its practices and methods.
+Pest control companies also have the option to obtain additional certifications like the GreenPro Service Certification.
+This certification is awarded once a company has proven its methods to be more environmentally friendly and demonstrated that it also maintains certain other standards, such as up-to-date training for employees.
+A company can also earn other certifications from trade organizations like QualityPro to further back up its practices and methods.

 Professional Experience and Specialties